YangZhou1997/YangZhou1997.github.io/index.md

 ## About

-<span style="color:red;">I will be joining UC Davis CS as an Assistant Professor, starting July 2025.</span> Before that, I will be a PostDoc at UC Berkeley working with Prof. [Ion Stoica](https://people.eecs.berkeley.edu/~istoica/).
-I have equal interests in core systems and ML systems research, including efficient LLM serving, datacenter far memory, distributed transactions and consensus, and networking stack designs.
+I am a PostDoc at UC Berkeley working with [Ion Stoica](https://people.eecs.berkeley.edu/~istoica/).
+I have equal interests in core systems and ML systems research, including efficient machine learning, datacenter far memory, distributed transactions and consensus, and networking stack designs.

+<span style="color:red;">I will be joining UC Davis CS as an Assistant Professor, starting July 2025.</span>

 I have multiple PhD openings for the Fall 2024 cycle at UC Davis (apply [here](https://apply.grad.ucdavis.edu/apply/)).
 Feel free to drop me an email if you are interested.
 * UC Davis is ranked 28th in Best National University and 36th in Best Computer Science Schools by US News.
 * UC Davis has a great location: 20min drive from Sacramento (capital of California) and 1.5h from Silicon Valley (Google, Meta, Amazon).
 * Perhaps more importantly, it is a 50min drive from the famous Napa Valley (wine) and 2h from the great Lake Tahoe (skiing and more!).

-I finished my PhD in Computer Science at Harvard University in 2024, advised by Prof. [Minlan Yu](http://minlanyu.seas.harvard.edu/) and Prof. [James Mickens](https://mickens.seas.harvard.edu/).
+I finished my PhD in Computer Science at Harvard University in 2024, advised by [Minlan Yu](http://minlanyu.seas.harvard.edu/) and [James Mickens](https://mickens.seas.harvard.edu/).
-I received a B.S. in Computer Science at Peking University in 2018, working with Prof. [Tong Yang](https://yangtonghome.github.io/) on probabilistic data structures for network telemetry.
+I received my B.S. in Computer Science at Peking University in 2018, advised by [Tong Yang](https://yangtonghome.github.io/) on probabilistic data structures and streaming algorithms.
-I was supported by a [Google PhD Fellowship](https://research.google/outreach/phd-fellowship/recipients/?category=2022) in Systems and Networking (see my [application materials](./materials/google_fellowship_cv_rs.pdf)).
+I was supported by a Google PhD Fellowship in Systems and Networking (see my [application materials](./materials/google_fellowship_cv_rs.pdf)).

 ## Students mentored

-* Matt Kiley, Harvard College undergrad
+* Matt Kiley (2023), Harvard College undergrad
-* Yunxi Shen, Tsinghua University undergrad → Cornell PhD
+* [Yunxi Shen](https://yxshen20.github.io/) (2023-), Tsinghua University undergrad → Cornell PhD
-* Xingyu Xiang, Peking University undergrad → Harvard PhD
+* [Xingyu Xiang](https://xyxiang7.github.io/) (2023-), Peking University undergrad → Harvard PhD
-* Zezhou Wang, Peking University undergrad → University of Washington PhD
+* Zezhou Wang (2022), Peking University undergrad → University of Washington PhD

 ## Publications